MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         .. code-block:: RST

             rose stem --group=debug_compile
-            rose stem --group=developer,ex1a_developer
+            OR rose stem --group=developer,ex1a_developer
-            rose stem --group=all,ex1a
+            OR rose stem --group=all,ex1a

         If there is a change to the build configs then you may need to turn off prebuilds.
 To do so update `rose-stem/site/meto/variables.rc` such that